thomassilvi/eob1-svg-editor/README.md

 You can change only for active character
 - the name
 - the ability score for strength, intelligence, wisdom, dexterity, constitution and charisma

+# 1.1-SNAPSHOT

+You can change only for active character
+- the food percentage